megaease/easeagent/doc/benchmark.md

 ## Conclusion

-Optimisation is required in terms of cpu efficiency/memory usage and latency throughput.
+**Optimization is required in terms of CPU efficiency/memory usage and latency throughput.**